learn-co-students/SENG-LIVE-042522-phase-4/05_rails_authentication/README.md

 # Plan of Attack

-Because Authentication in a web application involves a set of related features, rather than an individual feature of the application, we'll be splitting our tasks into layers but in a different way than we have so far.
-Instead of starting with the requests and then building out the routes, controller actions, database and model changes and finally the responses, we'll start by building out the backend foundational changes(dependency, configuration, model & database) that required to support authentication.
-Then, we'll fill in the routes and controller actions needed to handle the 4 requests mentioned above.
+- Authentication in a web application involves a set of related features
+- Split tasks into foundational layers (working backwards)
+  - dependencies
+  - configuration
+  - model
+  - database
+- After foundation is laid, we'll fill in the routes and controller actions needed to handle the 4 requests mentioned above.
 ## Dependencies (Gems/packages)
 <details>
   <summary>